mlegenhausen/grunt-ng-constant/README.md

 A boolean to active or deactive the automatic wrapping.
 A string who will wrap the result of file, use the `<%= __ngModule %>` variable to indicate where to put the generated module content.
 See the "Custom Wrap Option" section for further informations.

 #### options.constants
-Type: `Object`
+Type: `Object`, `String`, `Function`
 Default value: `{}`
 Optional

-An object that gets automatically merged in all target `constants` definitions.
-When you use the multiple module option it gets merged in the first `constants` definition.
+If it is an object it gets automatically merged in all target `constants` definitions.
 This option should be used when you need a global `constants` definition for all your targets.

-#### options.coffee
-Type: `Boolean`
-Default value: `false`
-Optional

-A boolean to toggle coffeescript output instead of javascript, using [`js2coffee`](https://github.com/rstacruz/js2coffee).
-Can also be assigned on a per-target basis.

 #### options.template
 Type: `String`